On Generation and Corruption: Overview

-Generation and Corruption
+Generation and corruption

 Aristotle outlined the types of change in Categories and Physics.
 Generation and corruption, also referred to as coming-to-be and passing-away, are opposites and differ from all other forms of change.
 It is not a change of place, like moving up or down, nor an alteration like warming or cooling, nor again, is it a change in size, like growing and diminishing.
 Instead, generation is an ultimate sort of change: changing from one substantial form to another (observed in phase changes like boiling, evaporation, burning, etc.), as water changes into air, or earth into fire.

 The elements, according to Aristotle, are composed of four primary physical contraries: Heat, Cold, Dry, and Moist.
 Each "simple body" has two of these qualities: Fire is hot and dry; Air, hot and moist; Water, cold and moist; Earth, cold and dry.
 The elements of the simple bodies are these contraries in the sense that it is just the physical contraries themselves that we perceive in water or earth.

 Aristotle presents a hierarchy within the primary contraries in terms of activity and receptivity.
 The contrary Hot and cold are more active, while moist and dry are passive qualities.
-In natural processes and compositions, heat and cold "act" on moisture or dryness and determine it so be in a condition.
+In natural processes and compositions, heat and cold "act" on moisture or dryness and determine it to be in a condition.
 Hot and cold are again placed in opposition, so that cold is the deprivation of heat.
 Dryness is a deprivation of Moisture, therefore, Moisture has more formal characteristics (and drying makes earthen things crumble and disintegrate), dryness more material.

 This elemental hierarchy is found again in Aristotle theory of place [τόπος], or realms, in On The Heavens.
 Each simple body naturally tends to move towards its proper place: fire upward, earth downward, and air and water in the middle.
 Not only can the elements of each realm travel into the others, they are continuously recirculated by the heat and energy of the sun.